ArtskydJ/noddity-render-dom/README.md

 Call the function to change the current post to a different post.

-- `post`: a Noddity post object, or a post filename
+- `post`: a Noddity post object, or a post filename (with an optional querystring)
 - `cb(err)`: an optional function that is called when the current post is set or a fatal error occurs

 ### events